Waste Pit, W.A.R.T.S

 Two doors slam shut and two pairs of boots rush toward the woman standing at the edge of the toilet pit.
 “What the fuck!
 Wasn’t he dead?”

-The first thing Sia notices when she awakens is the faint sound of whistling.
-The second thing Sia notices is the awful smell in the air.
-Next, is the pain, or the lack of the excruciating agony she’d endured since giving up control to the device.
-This is much more manageable.
+There’s a faint sound of whistling and an awful smell in the air.
+But the pain, or the lack of the excruciating agony she’d endured since giving up control to the device, is most noticeable.
+It was much more manageable.

 The burning tightness around her wrists and ankles report to her that she is restrained, but the sick, suffocating nausea that has set in makes her peel her crusty eyes open.
 She’s hanging upside down.